Valenzuela station: Polo station

 The station opened in as Polo station, in what was then the municipality of Polo, in Bulacan.
 This was originally part of the railway line connecting Manila to northern Luzon.
 It once served as a flag stop.
 Along with the then-municipality, it was later renamed and became known as the Valenzuela station.

 The station was abandoned in 1997 after services to Meycauayan ceased.
 It was supposed to be built as a result of the Northrail project – a rebuilding of the line from Manila to Pampanga which would partly use the old right-of-way.
 The project commenced in 2007, however, construction was halted as of 2011.
 The ill-governed project did not continue even after a renegotiation, due to China calling off the overseas development assistance fund for the project.

 With the full swing construction of the North-South Commuter Railway, the old station is cordoned off and will be restored as part of the construction agreement.
-The new elevated station will be located immediately above the old one.
+The new elevated station will be located a half-mile away north from the old one.